AdobeDocs/graphql-mesh-gateway/src/pages/mesh/release/migration.md

 Edge meshes can take slightly longer to build than legacy meshes.
 Wait two or three minutes before running the `aio api-mesh: status` command.
 Consider using [local development](../advanced/developer-tools.md#local-development-files) for testing and development purposes.

+## Fastly and edge meshes

+If you intend to use Fastly, follow [Configure Fastly for edge meshes](../advanced/caching/fastly.md#configure-fastly-for-edge-meshes).

 ## Key Dates
 <!-- need to add date and contact info -->